alex-bellon/wikipedia/README.md

 - [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.
 - [Joseph Darby](https://en.wikipedia.org/wiki/Joseph_Darby_%28jumper%29) - a renowned jumper from the Black Country village of Netherton.
 He specialised in spring jumping (jumping starting from a stationary position) often using weights in his hands to help propel him.
 - [Mary Kenneth Keller](https://en.wikipedia.org/wiki/Mary_Kenneth_Keller) - an American Roman Catholic religious sister, educator and pioneer in computer science.
 She and Irving C. Tang were the first two people to earn a doctorate in computer science in the United States.
+- - [Nicolas Bourbaki](https://en.wikipedia.org/wiki/Nicolas_Bourbaki) is the collective pseudonym of a group of mathematicians, predominantly French alumni of the École normale supérieure (ENS).
+The series is known collectively as the Éléments de mathématique (Elements of Mathematics), the group's central work.
+Topics treated in the series include set theory, abstract algebra, topology, analysis, Lie groups and Lie algebras.
 - [Pauli Murray](https://en.wikipedia.org/wiki/Pauli_Murray) - an American civil rights activist who became a lawyer, a women's rights activist, Episcopal priest, and author.
 Drawn to the ministry, in 1977 Murray was the first African-American woman to be ordained as an Episcopal priest, in the first year that any women were ordained by that church.
 - [Sōkaiya](https://en.wikipedia.org/wiki/S%C5%8Dkaiya) - specialized racketeers unique to Japan, and often associated with the yakuza, who extort money from or blackmail companies by threatening to publicly humiliate companies and their management, usually in their annual meeting (総会, sōkai).
 - [Steve Shirley](https://en.wikipedia.org/wiki/Steve_Shirley) - a British information technology pioneer, businesswoman and philanthropist.